liyue4096/Magikarp_Quant/doc/High_Level_Design_v2.md

 3. **Options/Derivatives**: Limited to equity stocks; no options, futures, forex, or crypto trading
 4. **Portfolio Construction Constraints**: No sector limits, concentration limits, turnover constraints, or tax-loss harvesting
 5. **Alternative Data**: No sentiment analysis, news feeds, social media, or satellite imagery (padding features reserved for future)
-6. **Multi-Asset Classes**: Russell 3000 US equities only; no international stocks, bonds, or commodities
+6. **Multi-Asset Classes**: Russell 1000 US large-cap equities only; no mid/small-caps, international stocks, bonds, or commodities (initially)
 7. **Backtesting Framework**: No comprehensive historical simulation tool (only validation backtesting for new models)
 8. **User Management**: Single-user system; no multi-tenant support, authentication, or user accounts
 9. **Mobile App**: Web dashboard only; no native iOS/Android applications